12 Verses to Pray for Unity in the Church

 Let’s take an example of unity prayers from the Old Testament.

 In 2 Chronicles 30 things in Israel had gone bad again.
-The Israelites continually turned away from the Lord, followed the ways of the culture, and fell into trouble.
+The entire chapter shows us how the Israelites continually turned away from the Lord, followed the ways of the culture, and fell into trouble.

 God called them to return to celebrate the Passover and remember how He had rescued them.

-• and they were mocked at for the attempt.
+- and they were mocked for the attempt.

-But we see that when a few men humbling themselves in obedience – God honored them and blessed the land.
+But we see that when a few men humbled themselves in obedience – God honored them and blessed the land.

 “For the Lord your God is gracious and compassionate, and will not turn His face away from you if you return to Him.”
 (2 Chronicles 30:2 NASB)